samus42/tkk/oryx.md

 **Q: Some people call the shade 'her'.
 If that's true, how do I get her to go on a date with me?**

-**A:** This will be covered in a later publication, *The Battleborn Guide to Dating the Darkness*.
+**A:** I'm glad you asked!
+I've recently completed [The Battleborn Guide to Dating the Darkness](./dating-darkness.html).
 It will give you step by step instructions on bringing romance to a Taken's existence.

 #### Round 3
 Oryx will go back up front, rinse and repeat with the shade.